nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 After 1.5 weeks of hacking around, I was able to get the piece of software which exactly satisfies my needs — a local/offline music player that can import MP3s from cloud storage.

-But you quickly realize that you cannot simply deploy an app to the hardware you own these days and forget about it: you only get a week of app to work, and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.
+But developers quickly realize they can't easily deploy apps to their own devices these days and forget about it: you only get a week of app to work, and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.
 Unfortunately, even after the DMA Act in the EU, you still cannot sideload freely an app you've built unless you purchase a 1-year provisioning profile or you only have a 7-day one.

 This makes ultimately no sense — an innovative technology company actively puts roadblocks into democratized application development.
-Not even talking about PWAs — it feels that certain Safari feature set is artificially crippled: you have limited access to the hardware features and graphics APIs like WebGL simply don't produce the same high-fidelity graphics as the native APIs.
+Even Progressive Web Applications (PWAs) have real limitations — it feels that certain Safari feature set is artificially constrained: you have limited access to the hardware features and graphics APIs like WebGL simply don't produce the same high-fidelity graphics as the native APIs.

 Nowadays, AI has reduced the complexity of modern software development by allowing anyone to tackle unknown technologies by providing all the necessary knowledge in an accessible way.
 You can clearly see how web development got more interest from non-technical people who have a way to build their ideas without specializing in a plethora of technologies.
 But when it comes to mobile apps — you just have to play by the artificial rules.
-You cannot create an app, share it freely; it needs to be verified by Apple.
-How is the same company that opened the door for tech enthusiasts to use personal computers and write applications for it, these days they do the polar opposite and make it really hard to develop applications freely?
+You cannot create an app, share it freely; it still must be verified by Apple.
+It’s ironic that the same company which once empowered independent developers to use personal computers and write applications for it, these days they do the polar opposite and make it really hard to develop applications freely?